kmatt/slugifile/README.md

 A small tool, written in Go, to slugify files and directories, recursively.

+Files and directories are renamed to their slugified version.
+If the slugified version already exists, skip the file or directory.

 ## About

 This CLI use [github.com/mozillazg/go-unidecode](https://github.com/mozillazg/go-unidecode) to transform unicode characters to their closest ASCII representation.
 After that, some treatments are applied to the string to make it more readable.